derivia/study-notes/notes/PERSONAL-NOTES.md

     - The kernel manages processes responsible for receiving packets and routing them.
 - Provides a system call API
     - Processes are able to communicate with the kernel to perform tasks using entry points called system calls.

-### Virtualization

-- It's the job of the operating system to manage and concurrently execute the programs instructions by making use of its standard library of APIs (interfaces that the system calls can use in order to proper interaction and usage of the system hardware to achieve proper execution of instructions)
-- The instructions of the program running are (in conjunction with the data structures that the program works on top) allocated on the memory.
-Which is basically an array with addresses.
-    - When some instruction is called (by it address), if it writes/updates something on the memory, it should "receive" the address to write/update and the content itself.
-- A process, which can be seen as the conjunction of the instructions and data that an unique program that the operating system operates (of course), has an unique PID.
-    - This PID can be useful to many purposes, like interfacing to the user access to a program by abstracting from it the memory address (and other things).
-    - A common use of a PID is a sigkill, which is an signal used in unix-like systems to terminate a process.
-- An unique process only sees itself on the system, it sees a virtual memory that the system allocates to it in order to prevent different processes from interfering with the memory of other processes, achieving a degree of stability.
-    - So two programs that allocate memory and prints the allocated memory address can have the same output, but in fact they have different memory addresses, the program is just printing what he sees, the virtual memory address from a bigger virtual memory that the system gave, from a bigger physical memory.
-- Inter-process Communication (IPC)
-    - Mechanisms which allows data exchanges between threads of one or different processes.
-- Syscalls
-    - Low-level interfaces provided by an operating system for accessing its services.
-They allow programs to interact with the underlying hardware resources, such as file systems, input/output operations, process management, etc. Syscalls are generally implemented through specific function invocations from the user space to the kernel space, and they provide a standardized way for programs to request system resources and services.

 ## Computers